 Now that you know exactly what Threat hunting is, it is essential that you discover its methodology.
 This process generally follows an iterative cycle that includes the following phases:

 1. Hypothesis.
-Threat hunting starts with the formulation of threat hypotheses based on threat intelligence, behavioural analysis and knowledge of the environment.
+Threat hunting starts with formulating threat hypotheses based on threat intelligence, behavioral analysis, and knowledge of the environment.

 2. Data collection.
 Data is collected from a variety of sources, such as event logs, network monitoring, and endpoint data.

 3. Analysis.
-The collected data is analysed for unusual patterns or indicators of compromise (IoCs).
+The collected data is analyzed for unusual patterns or indicators of compromise (IoCs).

 4. Research.
 If suspicious activity is identified, further investigation is carried out to determine the nature and extent of the threat.

-• Intrusion detection systems (IDS): to monitor and analyse network traffic for suspicious activity.
+• Intrusion detection systems (IDS): to monitor and analyze network traffic for suspicious activity.

-• Log and behavioural analysis: to review and correlate events recorded in different systems and identify deviations in the normal behaviour of users and systems.
+• Log and behavioral analysis: to review and correlate events recorded in different systems and identify deviations in the normal behavior of users and systems.

 How to do Threat hunting: steps to follow

 1. Define objectives and strategy.
-Determine what you want to achieve, identify advanced threats or improve incident detection and develop a strategy containing the necessary resources, tools to be used and procedures to be followed.
+Determine what you want to achieve, identify advanced threats or improve incident detection, and develop a strategy that includes the necessary resources, tools, and procedures.

 2. Form a Threat hunting team.
-The team must have experience in cyber security and data analysis, and it is essential that they are constantly updated on the latest threats and techniques.
+The team must have experience in cybersecurity and data analysis, and it is essential that they stay up to date on the latest threats and techniques.

-3. Collect and analyse data.
-Compilation through event logs, network traffic and Intrusion Detection Systems (IDS), automated Cyber Intelligence platforms…
+3. Collect and analyze data.
+Compilation through event logs, network traffic, and Intrusion Detection Systems (IDS), automated Cyberintelligence. platforms.

 4. Formulate the hypotheses.
-Based on threat intelligence and behavioural analysis, hypotheses about possible threats are formulated and steps are defined to investigate each hypothesis.
+Based on threat intelligence and behavioral analysis, hypotheses about potential threats are formulated, and steps are defined to investigate each.

 5. Execute the hunt.
 Active searches of collected data are conducted to identify suspicious activity.
 If indications of a threat are found, further investigation is conducted to confirm the nature and extent.

 7. Documentation and reporting.
-All findings and actions taken are documented and reports are provided to senior management and cyber security managers to improve defences and security strategies.
+All findings and actions taken are documented, and reports are provided to senior management and cybersecurity managers to improve defenses and security strategies.

 What is needed to start threat hunting?

-To implement an effective Threat Hunting programme, it is necessary to prepare and organise several key components that will ensure its success.
+To implement an effective Threat Hunting program, we need to prepare and organize several key components to ensure its success.
 These fundamental elements include proper team selection, collection and analysis of relevant data, and integration of threat intelligence.

 Human capital